petermaksymo/DEX-Capstone/README.md

 ```
 dev execute 0000000000000000000000000a550c18 <path to script from the compiled result> [parameters]
 ```
 Note: Script execution can only be done with root account on local net as far we can tell.
+The signer for the root account is automatically passed as the first argument.
 Other accounts have to be passed as an address.
-We will need to discuss the workflow once Noah and Peter come back
+We will need to discuss the end-user workflow once Noah and Peter come back.